gbmhunter/blog/content/posts/2022/05-31-may-2022-updates/_index.md

 ## Updates This Month

-* Update the PID page.
+* Updated the PID page.

+* Added info the recursive SMA algorithm (and split info on SMA filters onto it's own page).